dschreib42/AsyncStateMachine/README.md

 The `DotGraph.Format()` method returns a string representation of the state machine in the [DOT graph language](https://en.wikipedia.org/wiki/DOT_(graph_description_language)).

 This can then be rendered by tools that support the DOT graph language, such as the [dot command line tool](http://www.graphviz.org/doc/info/command.html) from [graphviz.org](http://www.graphviz.org) or [viz.js](https://github.com/mdaines/viz.js).
-See http://www.webgraphviz.com for instant gratification.
+See http://www.webgraphviz.com for instant viewing.

 #### Mermaid